top of page

 Where to Sue

-Determining where to sue includes a determination of both the applicable jurisdiction as well as the appropriate level of court.
+• Your lawyer determines where to sue, including a determination of both the applicable jurisdiction as well as the appropriate level of court.
 Jurisdiction includes whether you need to sue in a British Columbia court or the court of a different province.
-You might also be required to sue in Supreme Court as opposed to a Provincial Court.
+You might also be required to sue in the Supreme Court as opposed to a Provincial Court.

 When to Sue